datastax/dsbulk/manual/settings.md

 The contact points to use for the initial connection to the cluster.
 This must be a comma-separated list of hosts, each specified by a host-name or ip address.
 If the host is a DNS name that resolves to multiple A-records, all the corresponding addresses will be used.
 Do not use `localhost` as a host-name (since it resolves to both IPv4 and IPv6 addresses on some platforms).
 The port for all hosts must be specified with `driver.port`.

+This setting is ignored if `driver.cloud.secureConnectBundle` is provided, since this information is part of the bundle's data.

 Default: **["127.0.0.1"]**.

 #### -port,--driver.port _&lt;number&gt;_